 18 Surprising Dairy-Free Sources of Calcium

-It’s no secret that calcium is vital for strong bones and teeth, but boy does it go beyond just that.
+It’s no secret that calcium is vital for strong bones and teeth, but it goes beyond that.
 This mineral also helps the body maintain healthy blood vessels, regulate blood pressure, and even prevent insulin resistance (which could lead to Type 2 diabetes) .
-Adults should consume about 1,000 mg of calcium per day (which you can easily in 24 hours from one glass of skim milk, one thick slice of cheddar cheese, and one cup of plain yogurt), yet most Americans still fail to meet the mark.
-According to one survey, only 16 percent of females ages 20 to 29 females get enough calcium — holy cow .
+Adults should consume about 1,000 mg of calcium per day (which translates to about one glass of skim milk, one thick slice of cheddar cheese, and one cup of plain yogurt), yet most Americans still fail to meet the mark.
+According to one survey, only 16 percent of females ages 20 to 29 get enough calcium .
 The main calcium contenders are milk, yogurt, and cheese, but dairy shouldn’t be the only dietary pit stop to fill up on this nutrient.
 Leafy greens, seafood, legumes, and fruit also contain calcium and many foods and drinks are fortified with the mineral.
 Just remember to try and pair non-dairy sources of calcium with vitamin D: The body needs vitamin D to help absorb calcium!

-Most Americans aren't get enough nutrients through natural foods alone, and rely on enriched foods and supplements too .
-So sail down the grocery aisle and stock up on these items, au natural!
+Since most Americans aren't getting enough nutrients through natural foods alone, they often rely on enriched foods and supplements .
+Sail down the grocery aisle and stock up on these items, au natural!

 1. White Beans: 191 mg (19% DV) in 1 cup canned